 The Hare checklist effectively provides a score above which an individual may be safely identified as being “a psychopath.”
 The obvious inference, however, is that there are degrees of psychopathy.
 We draw a line between the psychopathic and non-psychopathic personality but it’s a misleading, counter-productive distinction.
 The natural assumption has been that the psychopath is, in some way, a “damaged” personality, but the key to understanding the psychopath lies in a radical understanding of the cognitive/neurological processes governing action.

 Psychopathy is necessarily a moral construct.
 Like the infant, the psychopath is utterly self-centred.
 Where the psychopath is completely preoccupied by his own needs and desires, and where his motivational focus is upon manipulation, wholly passive, self-directed, infant-like, i.e. referencing the actions of others to serve his own needs, the motivation of Maslow’s “self-actualizing” individuals is active, referencing their own actions to serve the needs of others.
 It is their commitment to the welfare of others that differentiates them.
 Their urgency, parent-like, is the urgency of the needs of others.
 Maslow hypothesized that the instinct to grow towards self-actualization lies within us all but, for most of us, the term itself lacks meaning.
-I think we can now reframe it.
+We can now reframe it.

 TREATMENT OF THE CULTURE RATHER THAN THE INDIVIDUAL

 Probably the most significant shift in focus that this model proposes is treatment of the culture rather than the individual.
-Psychologists are in the business of treating the neuroses of individuals when in some cases the reality, possibly even for the most part, is that it’s the culture itself that is sick; we are only treating the symptoms.
+Psychologists are in the business, mostly, of treating the neuroses of individuals when in some cases the reality, possibly even for the most part, is that it’s the culture itself that is sick; we are only treating the symptoms.
 The central proposition of this model is the conflict of active and passive urgency but the model also alleges a psychopathy-altruism spectrum.
-If the model is valid, the normal personality lies between the extremes of the saint and the psychopath but it is the culture in which we’re immersed that dictates where on that line we should expect to find ourselves.
+If the model is valid, the normal personality lies between the extremes of the saint and the psychopath but it is the culture in which we’re immersed that dictates where on that spectrum we should expect to find ourselves.
 (I have to keep saying this but) if the model is valid, the single most important reason for character weakness and immaturity is capitalism and the single most important reason for capitalism is character weakness and immaturity.

 There are six months in everyone’s life when it’s healthy to be a psychopath.